twilco/twilco.github.io/_posts/2020-02-03-the-background-webcompat-debacle.markdown

 ### So why was this change made?

-Development of these specifications [happens on Github](https://github.com/w3c/csswg-drafts), so let's look at [the commit that introduced this revision](https://github.com/w3c/csswg-drafts/commit/02fe11230e02279b495e4c5931be6ed5bab61c5c):
+Development of these specifications [happens on Github](https://github.com/w3c/csswg-drafts), so let's look at [the commit that introduced this change](https://github.com/w3c/csswg-drafts/commit/02fe11230e02279b495e4c5931be6ed5bab61c5c):

 {:refdef: style="text-align: center;"}
 <a href="/assets/img/background_serialization/background_serialization_commit.png">![Image of commit on GitHub making the revision to the background serialization spec.
 Commit message is: Move bg-color to beginning of final layer per (hyperlink to meeting notes) even though it is silly (as leaverou mentions in the minutes)](/assets/img/background_serialization/background_serialization_commit.png)</a>
 {:refdef}

-Clicking on the [pictured hyperlink](https://lists.w3.org/Archives/Public/www-style/2015Jan/0406.html) takes us to the meeting notes — search for "background serialization" to find the bit we're interested in.
+Clicking on the [pictured hyperlink](https://lists.w3.org/Archives/Public/www-style/2015Jan/0406.html) takes us to a set of CSSWG telecon meeting notes from 2015.
+Search for "background serialization" to find the bit we're interested in.

 Feel free to read the full conversation yourself — for the sake of brevity, here is a summary of points:

 <ol class="bold slightly-spaced-list">
     <li>
       <span class="non-bold">
-        The <a href="https://www.w3.org/TR/CSS21/colors.html#background-properties">CSS 2.1 background spec</a> placed the <code>&lt;background-color&gt;</code> first in the value list.
+      The <a href="https://www.w3.org/TR/CSS21/colors.html#background-properties">CSS 2.1 background spec</a> placed the <code>&lt;background-color&gt;</code> first in the <code>&lt;final-background-layer&gt;</code> value list.
       </span>
     </li>
     <li>
       <span class="non-bold">
-        For CSS3, the <code>&lt;background-color&gt;</code> was moved to the end of the final background layer because it is painted underneath all the other components of this layer (e.g. the background image and all its modifiers).
+      For CSS3, the <code>&lt;background-color&gt;</code> was moved to the end of the <code>&lt;final-background-layer&gt;</code> because it is painted underneath all the other components of this layer (e.g. the background image and all its modifiers).
       </span>
     </li>
     <li>